eadamczyk/seagrass_transplant_experiment/README.md

 **Authors**: Emily M. Adamczyk, Mary I. O'Connor, and Laura Wegener Parfrey

-This is a repository for all the data, stats, and figures for the paper titled "Seagrass (Zostera marina) transplant experiment reveals microbial community selectivity and resistanace to environmental change"
+This is a repository for all the data, stats, and figures for the paper titled "Seagrass (Zostera marina) transplant experiment reveals core microbiome and resistance to environmental change"

 ---------------------------------------------------------------------------------------------------------------------------------